nicolasff/redispp/README.md

 This project aims to provide a stable, tested, and feature-complete C++ library for Redis.
 It is released under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php).

+#### TODO
+* Add tests
+* Packaging: generate a .so, provide a real Makefile...
+* Enable static linking
+* Refactor to avoid useless data copies all over the place
+* Reconnect on timeouts
+* Try on Windows

 #### Functions implemented

 * get (**TESTED**)